 International Banana Museum

-Yep, it is exactly what it says, a small one room museum overrun with thousands of banana related items.
+A small, one room museum overrun with thousands of banana related items.
 Make sure to get a banana shake while you are there!

 Center of the World